jubalh/awesome-package-maintainer/README.md

 # Introduction

 ## Eating your own sushi
 It helps tremendously if you, as a maintainer, are using the software yourself.
 If you stop using the software, it's best to let someone else that actively uses it to maintain it.
 This will make your contributions more reliable and more meaningful for yourself.
-More importantly, it will feel less of a job and be more of a rewarding experience -- you keep software you need in updated state and at same time, you are keeping the entire distribution updated and bug free.
+More importantly, it will feel less of a job and be more of a rewarding experience -- you keep software you need in updated state and at the same time, you are keeping the entire distribution updated and bug-free.

 ## Software
 *This will not be an accurate history lesson.
 We just want to give you some ideas.*

-In the early days people were sitting in front of their Slackware machine and when they wanted to install a new software they had to do this by hand.
+In the early days people were sitting in front of their Slackware machine and when they wanted to install a new piece of software they had to do this by hand.
 They got a tarball with the sources from a website, via email or mailing list, from an (FTP) server, from CVS and so on.
 They inspected the sources and learned how to build the software.
 Some of this software even had Makefiles and were configured with Autotools.